 In 2030 the GECF as a group no longer benefits from cartelization.
 In fact, joint profits are reduced by 3%.
 African regions are particularly worse off in 2030 without transfers of revenues; see Figure 15.
-The decrease in joint profits is at least partly due to higher investments in transport capacity in nonmember countries in the preceding years, which makes it more difficult for GECF to gain any cartel profits in the long run.
-For instance, the Caspian region invests 20% more in pipeline capacity up to 2030 in the GECF Cartel Case than in the Base Case, whereas Mid-East producers outside GECF expand their LNG liquefaction capacity much more rapidly.
-On the other hand, in the short run there are significant profits to gain from cartelization: Profits over the time horizon considered are higher for the GECF members in the GECF Cartel Case than in the Base Case, and this discounted stream of profits is what the WGM uses.
+The decrease in joint profits is at least partly due to higher investments in transport capacity in non-member countries in the preceding years, which makes it more difficult for GECF to gain any cartel profits in the long run.
+For instance, the Caspian region invests 20% more in pipeline capacity up to 2030 in the GECF Cartel Case than in the Base Case, whereas Mid-East producers outside GECF expand their LNG liquefaction capacity much more rapidly.17 On the other hand, in the short run there are significant profits to gain from cartelization: Profits in 2010 are 15% higher for GECF as a group compared to the Base Case.
+Thus, discounted profits over the time horizon considered are higher for the GECF members in the GECF Cartel Case than in the Base Case, 18 and this discounted stream of profits is what the WGM uses.
 Nevertheless, despite significant initial profits, the overall gains from cartelization seem small and probably too small to overcome the hidden costs of cartelization that are not included in our study (e.g., political costs, agreeing on issues like revenue transfers, etc.).